OUR MANAGEMENT TEAM

 Jessica Trounstine is Professor of Political Science at University of California, Merced.
 Trounstine studies local politics in the United States in both historical and contemporary contexts.
 Trounstine’s work is focused on understanding the process and quality of representation, inequality, elections, and public services.
 She is the author of Segregation by Design: Local Politics and Inequality in American Cities (Cambridge University Press) and Political Monopolies in American Cities: The Rise and Fall of Bosses and Reformers (Chicago University Press) as well as numerous articles.
 Website: http://faculty.ucmerced.edu/jtrounstine/

-Emily Katz is a senior undergraduate at Stanford University majoring in Political Science and minoring in African Studies.
-She studies the intersection of gender and international security, and her current honors thesis project involves identifying the key economic and social factors that drive gender voting gaps globally.
+Emily Katz recently graduated from Stanford University with a major in Political Science and a minor in African Studies.
+She studies the intersection of gender and international security, and her honors thesis project involved identifying the key economic and social factors that drive gender voting gaps globally.
 She has worked research positions at NGOs in South Africa and Burma, and hopes to attend law school in the future to advocate for international human rights.

 Michelangelo Landgrave, Affiliated Researcher